Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The cause of the heart failure will guide the treatment plan.
 If the heart failure is caused by a valve disorder, then surgery may be done to fix the valve.
 If the heart failure is caused by a disease, such as anemia, then the underlying disease will be treated.
 Although there is no cure for heart failure due to damaged heart muscle, many forms of treatment have been used to treat symptoms very effectively.

-Treatment of heart failure may include:
+Treatment of heart failure may include the following.

 Losing weight (if overweight) and increasing moderate exercise